Why Am I Not Getting Alerts in Defender for Office 365?

 Discover How to Monitor All Your Email Incidents.

 Analysts at CyberMSI had recently set up a test environment for Defender for Office 365 with roughly 10 users in it.
-They found that the test environment was receiving as high as 40 phishing emails a day without any of them generating an incident in the 365 Security Incidents menu or in the Azure Sentinel SIEM it was connected to.
+They found that the test environment was receiving as high as 40 phishing emails a day without any of them generating an incident in the 365 Security Incidents menu or in the Microsoft Sentinel SIEM it was connected to.

 Having detections that do not generate alerts or incidents is a practical decision from Microsoft’s perspective.
 There would be a massive flood of alerts and incidents if they were generated every time a potentially malicious email was detected.
-However, one of the drawbacks of this decision is that detections do not appear in 365 Security Incidents or Azure Sentinel.
+However, one of the drawbacks of this decision is that detections do not appear in 365 Security Incidents or Microsoft Sentinel.
 Consequently, organizations cannot rely on their XDR and SIEM systems to know about the volume of potentially malicious emails that they are getting.

 In this blog we will discuss how the detections, alerts, and incidents work in Defender for Office 365 so that you can use this information to get a better view of the malicious emails coming into your environment.
 We will also discuss practical steps that security administrators can take to manage the volume and type of email alerts they are getting.